Geode Health is proud to offer Spravato®

 With Spravato®, many patients have experienced significant improvements in their symptoms in as little as four weeks.
 Plus, it’s covered by most major insurance providers.

-Geode Health is proud to offer Spravato® at several Geode Health locations across Illinois and Texas.
+Geode Health is proud to offer Spravato® at several Geode Health locations across Illinois, Texas and Georgia.
 Don’t wait any longer to feel relief from persistent depression.
 Call today or book online to start feeling better sooner.

 Spravato® Is Now Available at the Following Geode Locations: